SiTronXD/vk3dGaussianSplatting/README.md

 * Frustum culling

 Optimizations from my own experimentation:
-* Utilizing GPU-based radix sort rather than bitonic merge sort (there is still room for improvement of the sorting implementation)
+* Utilizing GPU-based radix sort rather than bitonic merge sort (there is still lots of room for improving the sorting implementation)
 * Indirect dispatches, to sort only the necessary number of gaussians per screen space tile
 * Subgroups, to share data and operations among threads where possible
 * Ordering gaussians in the GPU buffer according to a Z-order curve w.r.t.
 3D position, to increase cache coherency